fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Judgement will not start for a long time, maybe thousands of years.
 People will worry about their deeds all the time. and they will come to prophets asking them to intercede in front of Allah to start the Jidgement because they can no longer wait.
 They will come to Adam, but Adam will say "Nafsi, nafsi", meaning that he is worried about himself because he disobeyed Allah and ate from the Tree 🌳 and Allah is so angry at this point as He has never been before.
 Then people will come to Nuh, Ibrahim, Musa and Jesus, and they all say Nafsi, nafsi.
 And finally they will come to the prophet Muhammad ﷺ    begging him to ask Allah to start the Judgement. and the prophet Muhammad ﷺ    will say "This is a job for me".

+there is a hadith that says that the prophet Muhammadﷺ   will be resurrected and he will see that Musa is already holding to the Throne of Allah.

+the first person to hear the trumpet will be a man who is giving water to his camel and he will fall dead. and all the rest will fall dead.

+It is going to come suddenly.

+the first trumpet will be blown at the time where there are no muslims left

 </details>